 - Neighborhoods Ready for School (NRFS) initiative grantees engaged in a yearlong facilitated strategic planning process with Cities and People Advisors to identify each site's community-directed multi-year priorities and develop strategic work plans and data profiles to implement their priorities.
-This process also fostered alignment with Oakland Thrives' Rise East Initiative, a placed-based investment that is on the precipice of receiving more than \$100 million from philanthropic partners.
+This process also fostered alignment with Oakland Thrives' Rise East Initiative, a placed-based investment that raised more than \$100 million from philanthropic partners.
 Proudly, First 5's NRFS investment was part of the foundation that made the Rise East investment by philanthropy possible. - Alameda County Father Corps 10-Year Evaluation.
 The evaluation details the history and evolution of the program since its inception in 2013, the impacts on fathers and father figures, service providers, and system leaders who are connected to the Fathers Corps, and recommendations and innovation opportunities for each of the target audiences to improve access, outcomes, and systems change.
 The evaluation will help the agency continue improving and evolving the program to better serve fathers and father figures and share lessons learned with other agencies who wish to implement fatherhood initiatives. - Fatherhood Summit.
-Hosted more than 400 fathers and father figures in a free all-day event, where attendees engaged in workshops, activities, and trainings and connected to community resources and employment opportunities.
+Secured a title sponsor, the Kresge Foundation, for the 2025 Fatherhood Summit.
+This biannual event provides fathers and father figures opportunities to engage in workshops, activities, and trainings, and connect to community resources and employment opportunities.
+In 2023, we hosted more than 400 fathers and father figures at this free all-day event.